7 Bedroom Family Home in Surrey

-Family of 4 who moved from the city to a more rural location in Surrey
+Family of four who moved from the city to a more rural location in Surrey

 Brief: To create a unique space for the family and for guests by knocking through two rooms to create a family room and bar with baby grand piano.
 To also design a very cosy TV room for those cold winter nights.